 I plan on majoring in music because it is something I love, and I want to continue doing what I love.
 I have played oboe since I was in middle school, and I can't imagine my life without it.
-Oboe is actually what made my learn to love music.
-I used to hate playing music before I played the oboe.
-But when I finally picked up the oboe, it changed everything.
-Though it may be true that I will not be as financially stable as my peers who are pursuing careers in the sciences, in the end I will be happier pursuing my calling.
+Oboe is actually what made me learn to love music.
+I used to hate playing music before I started playing the oboe, but when I finally picked it up, the oboe changed everything.
+Though it may be true that I may not be as financially stable as my peers who are pursuing careers in the sciences, in the end I will be happier pursuing my calling.

 I love music because music is a part of me, and I enjoy being able to share something so intimate about myself with a community that understands me.

 Alex Woods ’18

 Music is a family affair for Alex Woods ’18.
 In fact, without music, he might not be here today.
 His parents met while they were both studying music education in Philadelphia and ever since Woods showed an interest of his own, they have nurtured his gift, making sure their youngest son grew up with a love for melodies, harmonies and rhythms.